 By creating a range of compare and contrast questions across the standards, we are able to differentiate for students within a class, provide extension opportunities for ready learners, or move the whole class from literal- to higher-level thinking over the course of several lessons.

-Why: I have chosen these two texts because the stories are typical of childhood experiences, the themes are accessible, and they enable students to dig deeper into meaning with familiar characters.
+Why: I have chosen these three texts because the stories are typical of childhood experiences, the themes are accessible, and they enable students to dig deeper into meaning with familiar characters.
 Using books in a series allows educators to ease students into the process of comparing and contrasting.
 Books with the same character, author, and setting provide a low threshold of entry because students can readily identify immediate similarities and focus on the differences.
 In these books, the character, Marisol McDonald, will tackle new problems with the same character traits and motivations.

 Key Ideas and Details: